rvanbruggen/HackoladeTutorialTranscripts/Tutorial 4 - Expert part 6 - Compare and merge.md

 [Tutorial 4 - Expert part 6 - Compare and merge](https://community.hackolade.com/slides/slide/compare-and-merge-27?fullscreen=1)

-## Unedited transcript of the video
+## Article based on transcript of the video

 Hello everyone and welcome to today's Hackolade Tutorial.